elliottmokski/GABRIEL-distribution/README.md

 ```python
 ratings = combined_assistant.simple_evaluation_pipeline(search_axis_1 = your_texts, attributes = your_attributes, definitions = your_definitions, attribute_category = your_attribute_category, object_category = your_object_category)
 ```

 You can save these results as a CSV, and you're good to go!

+#### Colab Playground

+Check out our playground [here](https://colab.research.google.com/drive/1tshfY-2al7asU7pTFvFFg1n4NSvLXtZg?usp=sharing) to see other examples!
+You can copy the file and use this as your baseline code.

 ### Function parameters